bfollington/furo/README.md

 </p><br>

-<p align="center">**Furō** is a simple but powerful messaging layer for `React` applications.
+<p align="center"><strong>Furō</strong> is a simple but powerful messaging layer for <code>React</code> applications.
 It can be used to tame complex asynchronous workflows and preserve sanity.

 [👁 &nbsp;Live Demo](https://furo.netlify.app/) (source in `packages/example`)